 Jim Richerson, '90, was elected President of the PGA in 2020 after serving consecutive two year terms as Vice President and Secretary.
 The PGA of America is one of the largest sports organizations in the world with more than 28,000 members and associates.
 In the President role, he will help lead the United States team in the 2020 Ryder Cup.
 Throughout his 30-plus year career in the industry, he has served in various executive roles and on numerous industry boards and committees, including as an Executive Committee Member of the 2007 U.S. Senior Open, the 2010 PGA Championship, the 2012 U.S. Women’s Open and the 2015 PGA Championship.
 Richerson is also Senior Vice President of Operations for Troon, a golf course management, development and marketing company serving 585 golf locations around the globe with properties located in 40-plus states and 30-plus countries.
 At William Jewell, he was a four-year starter and captain of the Cardinal golf team, a two-year letterman of the football team and a member of the Kappa Alpha fraternity.
 He and his wife, Kristi (Iglehart) Richerson, '90, are the proud parents of daughter Mary-Claire.

-For more information on tickets and sponsorship, visit www.jewell.edu/achievement-day.
+For event highlights and videos, visit www.jewell.edu/achievement-day.